Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Data Collection and Annotation

-Our second stage of annotation is to identify unknown relevant personas for each PICQ, given its context, and the listener's basic persona (\S~\ref{sec:task}).
-We first define what unknown personas can be annotated, and then introduce our annotation process.
+Our second stage of annotation is to identify missing relevant personas for each PICQ, given its context, and the respondent's basic persona (\S~\ref{sec:task}).
+We first define what missing personas can be annotated, and then introduce our annotation process.

-Based on the persona definitions from previous work~\cite{chuang-etal-2024-beyond,yuan-etal-2024-evaluating}, we formulate seven categories of personas that are possibly acquired and influence the answers: personality, beliefs, tastes, relationship, attributes, goals, experience.
-See \S~\ref{sec:category} for details.

-Coarse-grained categories alone are insufficient to capture specific, unknown relevant persona descriptions.
+Based on the persona definitions from previous work~\cite{chuang-etal-2024-beyond,yuan-etal-2024-evaluating}, we formulate seven categories of personas: personality, beliefs, tastes, relationship, attributes, goals, and experience.
+See category details \S~\ref{sec:category} and annotation examples in \S~\ref{example}.
+Coarse-grained categories alone are insufficient to capture specific, missing relevant persona descriptions.
 However, allowing fully free-form text makes it hard to determine whether two descriptions refer to the same underlying persona.
-To balance structure and expressiveness, we developed ten lexico-syntactic templates per category (\textit{e.g.}, ``\textit{whether s/he (dis)likes VP}'', where VP stands for a verb phrase), based on patterns observed in preliminary annotations.
+To balance structure and expressiveness, we developed ten lexico-syntactic templates per category (\textit{e.g.}, ``\textit{whether s/he (dis)likes VP},'' where VP stands for a verb phrase), based on patterns observed in preliminary annotations.
 Refer to the full list of templates in Appendix~\ref{ins_anno}.
-We then describe the process of annotating unknown relevant persona descriptions, which comprises three steps: (1) anonymization, (2) question-focused summarization, and (3) persona annotation.
+We then describe the process of annotating missing relevant persona descriptions, which comprises three steps: (1) anonymization, (2) query-focused summarization, and (3) persona annotation.

-\paragraph{Anonymization} To ensure that persona identification relies solely on the provided basic persona description rather than external background knowledge, we anonymize the dialogue data.
-Specifically, we replace all character names, organizations, geopolitical entities, facilities, and locations with placeholders using a named entity recognition (NER) model following~\citet{sang2022tvshowguess}.
+\paragraph{Anonymization} To ensure that persona identification relies solely on the provided basic persona description rather than human annotators' prior knowledge or models' parametric knowledge, we anonymize the dialogue data.
+Specifically, we replace all character names, organizations, geopolitical entities, facilities, and locations with placeholders (\textit{e.g.}, ``\textit{$person_1$},'' ``\textit{$org_1$}'') using a named entity recognition (NER) following~\citet{sang2022tvshowguess}.